corrad1nho/qomui/README.md

 ##### Additional notes:
 - Re-importing config files from supported providers is strongly recommended as they are now saved in a different location.
 - If you are using Debian/Ubuntu packages Qomui must be removed (sudo apt purge qomui) and then installed again due to a bug in the postrm script.

-#### version 0.8.1:
-- [change] option to restart qomui-service from gui if it crashes
-- [change] added exceptions for all DBus calls
-- [change] improved support for non-systemd distributions
-- [change] detecting and closing simultaneously running instances
-- [bugfix] Airvpn auto-download fixed